tnzk/Raphael-Radar/README.markdown

        6. Array: An array storing IDs of form fields related each parameter.
 If you do not want, set null here.
        7. Integer: A max value of parameters.
 The values of array, 4th argument have to be within the range from 0 to this argument.

-    More concrete example is available to see in index.html or below URL:
+    More detailed example is available in index.html or URL below:

       [http://www.tnzk.org/devel/Raphael-Radar/example/](http://www.tnzk.org/devel/Raphael-Radar/example/)